 Overall, the best thing you can do is prevent mats from forming with regular brushing and coat maintenance (including keeping your pets on safe and effective medications to prevent fleas and other parasites from their coat).
 Make sure you've connected with a trustworthy dog groomer who can give you tips and tricks for managing your dog's fur and keep your pup well-coiffed, happy, and healthy.

-Amy Abernathy, Professional Pet Stylist, contributed to the contents of this article.
+Amy Dallas, Professional Pet Stylist, contributed to the contents of this article.